Is the Go City Oahu Pass 2024 worth it? We review value and prices here

 Top sights and attractions

-Available with a 3, 4, 5, or 7 day pass, the Dolphin Aloha + Hawaiian Reef Encounter by Sea Life Park offers you a fantastic up close and personal experience with dolphins.
+The Aloha Kai Luau at Sea Life Park offers you a fantastic up close and personal experience with dolphins.
 During this little adventure, you’ll have the chance to touch and feed a dolphin at Dolphin Aloha.
 In addition, you’ll also get the chance to swim in a lagoon that houses rays, sharks, and various tropical fish.
 This attraction is suitable for both kids and adults.

 Get an all-day admission to this large and extremely popular center that’s filled to the brim with experiences and stories that will help you to understand all about the Polynesian culture that still very much dominates the Hawaiian islands today.